ScaledAgileDevOps/SADMF/content/Release Convoy/_index.md

 #### Dry Dock

 It's normal for a little wear and tear to occur when we are moving so quickly.
 Defects will accumulate.
 The Dry Dock is the process of halting feature development for a few weeks so that repairs can be made.

+#### Rota Fortunae

+We know that a static organizational structure limits improvement and also becomes boring for some executives.
+Also, while many outside the SADMF community may propose Value Stream Mapping to identify constraints, we know that the process is time consuming and uses too many Post-Its.
+To resolve these we introduced the Rota Fortunae ceremony where we "spin the wheel", restructure, and then see if we are delivering better.
+If we fail, then we convene a [Tribunal](#tribunal) to address it.